Choosing King's for your Bachelor of Music

 - Strengthening students' techniques in the physical aspects of music to enhance its aesthetic qualities.

 Music from a Christian perspective

 Your teachers will present and teach music from a Christian worldview.
-You will also encounter a few courses on the Christian influence and worship in music, such as an overview of Western Classical music from early Christianity to the end of the Renaissance, or a study of Christian worship including biblical principles for worship, cultural dynamics in contemporary worship, and the varied resources within the ecumenical Christian community.
+You will also encounter a few courses on the influences of Christianity in music.
+These courses include: an overview of Western Classical music from early Christianity to the end of the Renaissance, a study of Christian worship – including biblical principles for worship, cultural dynamics in contemporary worship, and the varied resources within the ecumenical Christian community.